 Prerequisites Before The Free Trial?

-Lets Sign Up With AWS Free Usage Tier:
+Let’s Sign Up With AWS Free Usage Tier:

 Which Services You Will Get For Free?

-- Dedicated Database Server: It’s comparatively new addition to the AWS free usage tier, know as RDS.
-You will get a database server, full-time(24*31 hours) per month.
-You can choose from mysql/oracle/ms sql server.
-You can get noSQL databases as well.(refered as ‘DynamoDB’)
+- Dedicated Database Server: A comparatively new addition to the AWS free usage tier, known as RDS.
+You will get a database server full-time(24*31 hours) per month.
+You can choose from MySQL/oracle/MS SQL server.
+You can get noSQL databases as well. ( ‘DynamoDB’)

-All of the above mentioned service are per month basis, for a full complete year.There are some more service, but in brief, these required most to run a web server.
+All of the above-mentioned services are monthly for a full year.
+There are some more services, but in brief, these are the most required to run a web server.

 Is There Any Hidden Charge?